fjames86/frpc/README.md

 # FRPC
 FRPC is an implementation of the ONC-RPC ("SunRPC") protocol.

-The library is composed to two largely decoupled components: the eXtensible Data Representation (XDR) serializer, which is used to define message structures and other on-wire formats, and the RPC framework itself.
+It provides both a generalized eXtensible Data Representation (XDR) serializer and a flexible RPC framework to build robust, secure networked services.
+FRPC supports the most commonly used authentication flavours (see below) including RPCSEC_GSS (i.e. Kerberos).

 See the related project [nefarious](https://github.com/fjames86/nefarious), which uses FRPC to implement an NFSv3 client and server.